lucasfurno/docs_en/data-streaming/index.md

 * **Active:** Turn on the *Active* button to enable your settings on the system.

-* **Cancel:** With this option, you return to the Data Streaming home page, discarding your edits.
+* **Cancel:** With this option, you return to the Data Streaming home page, also discard your edits.

 * **Save:** Once your selections are complete, save your settings by clicking the *Save* button.